chiffa/BioFlow/dev_log.rst

 - Validation of results with retrieval of Pamela Silver's paper and John's Overington 300 essential targets: high average information flow and low abundance.

+- Generate figures showing the highy-connected nodes in the laplacian matrix corresponding to the common chemical molecules (ADP, ATP, Pi, ...).
+Explain that mechanisms related to such molecules would better be described in terms of propositions on actual biological knowledge and that we would need to run the two analyses in parallel: both on the concepts and the molecular entities.

+- Generate the figures showing that taking in account background that is efficiently reachable by a given experimental technique is critical for the proper annotation retrieval, especially for the low-informativity terms.
+Give an example of techniques relying on the aboundance change for detection, how they would behave if we randomly sample from back-ground without first setting the background.

 Internals high-level doc:
 -------------------------